closeio/sync-engine/README.md

 running sync-engine on a local machine or behind a controlled firewall.
 Note that passwords and OAuth tokens are stored unencrypted in the local MySQL data store on disk.
 This is intentional, for the same reason as above.

+## Running tests

+To run the test suite execute the following command: `docker-compose run app pytest`

+If you wish to run it on different Python version pass `PYTHON_VERSION` to build, i.e. `docker-compose build --build-arg PYTHON_VERSION=3.9 app`.
+The list of supported Python versions can be found here: https://github.com/closeio/sync-engine/blob/master/.circleci/config.yml#L37
 ## License

 This code is free software, licensed under the The GNU Affero General Public License (AGPL).
 See the `LICENSE` file for more details.